 6. Superior Logistics and Distribution Systems

 The Amazon Prime program has especially been a grand success.
-Amazon’s network of warehouses made this possible.
+Amazon’s network of warehouses made this a possibility.
 The company is responsible for order fulfillment and returns, hence making more products eligible for prime services.

 Weaknesses of Amazon

-Weaknesses are, again, internal to the company.
-Weaknesses highlight the problematic aspects and are road-blocks for the company’s phenomenal success.
-Let's get on to the Weaknesses in the SWOT Analysis of Amazon.
-Amazon faces limitations due to the following points –
+What is weakness?
+It is something internal to the company.
+It highlights the problematic aspects which are inhibitors to the company’s phenomenal success.
+So, let's get to the Weaknesses in the SWOT Analysis of Amazon.

 1. Easily imitable business model

-For instance, the grocery segment is currently highly competitive due to customer requirement.
+For instance, the grocery segment is currently highly competitive due to customer requirements.
 Numerous small and large players are competing to viably meet rising demands.

 2. Lost margins and expansion challenges

-Often called a major weakness of the entire industry, Amazon, like many other players, operates in near zero margin business model.
+Often called a major weakness of the entire industry, Amazon, like many other players, operates in near-zero margin business model.
 This has severely affected the profitability.

-In fact, the most competitive “Amazon Great Indian Festival” sale season, fail to translate to higher profits for Amazon.
+In fact, the highly anticipated “Amazon Great Indian Festival” sale failed to live up to its expectations and translate to higher profits for Amazon.
 This is in spite of observing record sales every year at the mega sale.

 3. Product Flops and Failures

-More often than not, optimizing product search, ease of buying, and delivery speed lead to neglected product quality and validity of quality claims.
+Often, optimizing product search, ease of buying, and delivery speed lead to neglected product quality and validity of quality claims.

 4. Limited brick-and-mortar presence

 The concept of supermarkets through Amazon Go has taken off well in the US.
-Hence, a carefully modified version (a portable kiosk or hyper-store) would help the company reach to a much larger target customer base.
+Hence, a carefully modified version (a portable kiosk or hyper-store) would help the company reach a much larger target customer base.

 5. Loss of competitive advantage

 Well, it often leads to lower margins, higher losses, complex distribution channels, and higher returns, leading to lost sales at high logistical cost.

-Amazon’s full-fledged online retail marketplace model might be the reason it is struggling for profitability even decades after serving the largest customer-base possible.
+Amazon’s full-fledged online retail marketplace model might be the reason it is struggling for profitability even decades after serving the largest customer base possible.

 Opportunities for Amazon

 An external strategic factor, opportunities highlight aspects that could be the company’s strengths, if they invest in it or implement it.

 1. Expand operations in developing markets

 As also highlighted in the company’s weaknesses, a huge untapped growth opportunity lies in developing nations, especially in rural and semi-urban India.

 2. Expand physical stores

-While buying a stake at Future Group was a good decision for Amazon, hey still need to expand the presence of their core brand “Amazon” by partnering with leading retailers.
+While buying a stake in Future Group was a good decision for Amazon, they still need to expand the presence of their core brand “Amazon” by partnering with leading retailers.

 3. Backward integration

-This will again promote the brand to customers, offer differentiated product backed with the right customer demands and expectations (from customer analytics), and improve profit margins (since you will also earn from the product, rather than just supply).
+This will again promote the brand to customers, offer differentiated product backed with customer-demanded features and expectations (from customer analytics), and improve profit margins (since you will also earn from the product, rather than just supply).

 4. New markets

-In this case, while Amazon has ventured into the groceries business with Amazon Fresh, the hyper-local business model crash for companies like Dunzo has offered opportunities for Amazon to leverage its wide distribution network.
+In this case, while Amazon has ventured into the grocery business with Amazon Fresh, the hyper-local business model for companies like Dunzo has offered opportunities for Amazon to leverage its wide distribution network.

 Threats for Amazon

 A competitive environment poses risks and threats to business success.

-Data theft is the most common modern-day criminal activity that is putting internet users at increased risk.
+Data theft is the most common modern-day criminal activity that is putting internet users at an increased risk.

-Such incidents are drawing common people away from online purchase and more towards offline and in-store purchases.
+Such incidents are drawing common people away from online purchases and more towards offline and in-store purchases.

 2. Aggressive competition and lawsuits

-Now clearly, Amazon dominates the overall e-commerce industry in India, few local, regional and national players such as JioMart that have recently cropped up, have the potential to overthrow the giant.
+Now clearly, Amazon dominates the overall e-commerce industry in India, with few local, regional, and national players such as JioMart that have recently cropped up, having the potential to challenge the giant.

-Due to this highly competitive nature of market, the aggressive price wars have led the e-commerce companies into lawsuits by sellers and rivals alike.
+Due to this highly competitive nature of the market, the aggressive price wars have led the e-commerce companies into lawsuits by sellers and rivals alike.

 3. Fake products and reviews

-The marketplace is overcrowded with a wide variety of products within each category, which is what has appealed to the masses.
+The marketplace is over-crowded with a wide variety of products within each category, which is what has appealed to the masses.

 In fact, more than 40% of purchased goods are known to be returned or exchanged by customers, which means double the logistical cost at the same product price.

 4. Government regulations

-The company is also often held liable for damages by counterfeit products sold through third-party sellers.
-Also, the restrictions in sale of non-essential items by the central government led to a loss of over US$ 398 million.
+As we know, the company is also often held liable for damages by counterfeit products sold through third-party sellers.
+Also, the restrictions in the sale of non-essential items by the central government led to a loss of over US$ 398 million.

-So, basically, your project must always begin with SWOT, of the company, the brand, the division you are working in, or the entire business.
+So, basically, your project must always begin with a SWOT analysis, of the company, the brand, the division you are working in, or the entire business.
 Make sure to clearly specify the scope of your analysis, to remain in context.

 Next, as an exercise, why don’t you try gathering news and information to perform a SWOT analysis for Amazon Prime Video, or AWS?